Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 “How many ounces of water have you had today?”

-Like mother, like daughter, trying to save our world, one sip at a time.
+Like mother, like daughter, trying to save our loved ones, one sip at a time.

 Because every sip counts.